Install

 The component should now render with data based on your backed up data.
 Depending on exactly which objects you chose, the exact format of the component may vary.
 A few examples of the Related Records component are shown below for reference.

 Initial setup and verification is now complete.
-For more information about the package, checkout our , , and guides.
+For more information about the package, checkout our feature, update, and uninstall guides.